davidguttman/discord-newsletter/README.md

   parentId: String,       // Parent channel ID (if message is in a thread)
   createdAt: Date,        // Message creation timestamp
   updatedAt: Date,        // Message last edit timestamp
+  replyToId: String,      // ID of message being replied to (if this is a reply)
+  mentionsReplyTarget: Boolean, // Whether the reply mentions original message author
   attachments: [{         // Array of attachments
     id: String,
     url: String,